misiektoja/instagram_monitor/README.md

 <a id="user-agent"></a>
 ##### User Agent

-It is also recommended to use the exact user agent string from your Firefox web browser:
+It is also recommended to use the exact user agent string from the web browser you imported the session from:
-- open Firefox and type `about:support` in the address bar
+- in Firefox, type `about:support` in the address bar and copy the `User Agent` value under the `Application Basics` section
-- find the `User Agent` value under the `Application Basics` section and copy it
+- in Chrome, Brave or Chromium, open `chrome://version` and copy the `User Agent` value
 - set this value via the `USER_AGENT` configuration option or by using the `--user-agent` flag (since **v3.0**, you can also do it easily via the **[Web Dashboard](#web-dashboard-mode)**)

-If you created the session with Instaloader instead (Option 2 above), match Instaloader's user agent rather than Firefox's.
+If you created the session with Instaloader instead (Option 2 above), match Instaloader's user agent rather than a browser's.
 Instaloader logs in with a Chrome user agent, so set `USER_AGENT` to a matching Chrome string to keep the same device consistency.
 You can print the exact value Instaloader uses with:

 ```sh
 python3 -c "from instaloader.instaloadercontext import default_user_agent; print(default_user_agent())"